What is tuberculosis?

 Since the discovery of antibiotics, TB rates have declined dramatically but the disease is still a major health problem around the world, causing some 1.7 million deaths a year.
 Today, nearly one out of three people worldwide is infected with Mycobacterium tuberculosis, the bacterium that causes TB.

-In the U.S., reported cases of TB have been declining steadily in recent years (from more than 26,000 in 1992 to 11,545 in 2009).
+In the U.S., reported cases of TB have been declining steadily in recent years, although the disease trended upward in 2019 and 2021.
 This doesn't tell the whole story, though.
-An estimated 11 million healthy Americans are infected with the TB bacterium, and about 10 percent will develop the disease at some point in their lives.
+Nearly 8,000 Americans have been diagnosed with the TB bacterium and many more have it without knowing it; about 10 percent will develop the disease at some point in their lives.
 In fact, estimates show that only one quarter of people infected with TB in this country have even been diagnosed.

 What causes TB?